-- We compute unique entities and relations in our dataset - We assign unique prime numbers for entities (unique for subject and object separately) and for relations and create 3 hash tables. - For each triplet in the filter\triples, we get the prime numbers associated with subject, relation and object by mapping to their respective hash tables; and we compute the prime product for the filter triplet.
-We store this triplet product. - Since the numbers assigned to subjects, relations and objects are unique, their prime product is also unique. i.e. a triplet [a, b, c] would have a different product compared to triplet [c, b, a] as a, c of subject have different primes compared to a, c of object. - While generating corruptions for evaluation, we hash the triplet entities and relations and get the associated prime number and compute the prime product for the corruption triplet.

-- If this product is present in the products stored for the filter set, then we remove the corresponding corruption triplet (as it is a duplicate i.e. the corruption triplet is present in filter\triples) - Using this approach we generate filtered corruptions for evaluation.
+- We compute unique entities and relations in our dataset. - We assign unique prime numbers for entities (unique for subject and object separately) and for relations and create three separate hash tables. - For each triple in filter_triples, we get the prime numbers associated with subject, relation and object by mapping to their respective hash tables.
+We then compute the prime product for the filter triple.
+We store this triple product. - Since the numbers assigned to subjects, relations and objects are unique, their prime product is also unique. i.e. a triple (a, b, c) would have a different product compared to triple (c, b, a) as a, c of subject have different primes compared to a, c of object. - While generating corruptions for evaluation, we hash the triple's entities and relations and get the associated prime number and compute the prime product for the corrupted triple. - If this product is present in the products stored for the filter set, then we remove the corresponding corrupted triple (as it is a duplicate i.e. the corruption triple is present in filter_triples) - Using this approach we generate filtered corruptions for evaluation.